A Civilizational Diagnosis · A Falsifiable Cure

 "The first book diagnosed the disease.
 This book is the treatment."

 Every American a shareholder.
 Non-transferable shares.
 Citizen dividend on the Alaska Permanent Fund model.
 Revenue pooling on the ANCSA Section 7(i)/(j) model.
 SCOTUS-validated funding via the Universal Service Fund mechanism upheld in FCC v.
 Consumers' Research (2025).
-American precedents only.
+American institutional roots only.

 $50B Treasury · up to 5% USF · 50% citizen distribution · 12 Regional Corps · Local taxing districts

 The comprehensive draft.
-All six American precedents combined into a single chartering statute.
-55 pages.
+All six American chartering models combined into a single statute.
+74 pages.

 $100B Treasury · NO industry assessment · 75% citizen distribution · ANCSA-anchored